 People with skin type 6 have a dark brown to black skin color even without sun exposure.
 Their hair and eyes are dark brown to black.
 They have no freckles. ( Self-protection time: approx. 90 min)

 Even dark skin types cannot stay in the sun unprotected indefinitely.
-Unfortunately, the diagnosis of skin cancer is still very unreliable, especially for dark skin types, because dermatology almost exclusively teaches on light skin.
+Unfortunately, the diagnosis of skin cancer is still very unreliable, especially for dark skin types, because dermatology almost exclusively teaches on light skin (4).
 Sun protection is relevant for all skin types !

 The natural protection times of different skin types also show that they do not differ that much and that "pre-tanning" offers hardly any protection.
 Even if the natural protection time increases from 10 to 20 minutes, this only corresponds to a factor of 2!
 Since UV-induced tanning is always a sign of skin damage, it is best not to actively cause it.

-Nerd fact: Doesn't the natural protection time also depend on the time of year, location and position of the sun?
-Yes, strictly speaking, the natural protection time applies to UV index 8, which corresponds to a relatively sunny summer midday.
-However, you shouldn't take too many variables into account when calculating, but simply protect yourself generously and stay in the sun for a shorter time rather than too long.
+Nerd fact: Doesn't the time of day you need to protect yourself also depend on the time of year, location and position of the sun?
+Yes, strictly speaking, the time of day you need to protect yourself applies to a UV index of 8, which corresponds to a relatively sunny summer midday.
+However, you shouldn't take too many variables into account when calculating, but rather just protect yourself generously and stay in the sun for a shorter time rather than too long.

 Time for the sun?